 Collecting unemployment compensation for health reasons is rarely an option for patients while they recover after a surgery.
 You are ineligible in any state during the time you are unable and unavailable to work.

 Patients may be eligible after they recover if they worked in one of the six states that define a good cause reason to quit as an employee’s own serious medical issue.

-The six states are Arkansas, Illinois, Maine, Minnesota, Texas, and Washington.
+The six states with helpful rules are Arkansas, Illinois, Maine, Minnesota, Texas, and Washington.